 - Rooting your Android device.

-Apart from these reasons, the bootloop may also be a fault of the device itself, as has been found in the case of some LG made devices.
+Apart from these reasons, the bootloop may also be a fault of the device itself (due to a hardware issue where swapping the motherboard is the only solution), as has been found in the case of some LG-made devices.

 Prevention is better than cure.
 So why wait till you get stuck in a bootloop to find the cure when you can simply prevent it and avoid all the headache.
 Precautions don’t guarantee you will never face a bootloop though, but they make things a lot easier still.
 So as a precautionary measure, try avoiding the causes mentioned above.
 You can’t help if your device gets stuck in a bootloop after unlocking the bootloader but the rest of the causes are avoidable.